w3c/wai-presentations2all/content/index.md

 ### Ensure that all relevant sound is audible through the sound system

-For example, if the someone puts a question in remote chat or someone in-person doesn't have a microphone, repeat their questions and comments into your microphone before replying.
+For example, if someone asks a question in remote chat or someone in-person doesn't have a microphone, repeat their questions and comments into your microphone before replying.

 ### Limit distractions